ryukirisame/learnSystemDesign/DNS.md

 3. Authoritative DNS Providers
    - Providers like Cloudflare, AWS Route 53, and Akamai Anycast their authoritative name servers.
-   -Reduces query latency for websites globally.
+   - Reduces query latency for websites globally.

 ## Benefits of Anycast in DNS
 | Benefit               | Explanation                                                   |